cosmos/gravity-bridge/README.md

     - action = create_bridge_claim
 ```

-We are working on implementing custom parameters to the 'yarn peggy:lock' command.
-Currently, you can add custom parameters to the lock transaction using an online service such as Remix.

 ## Running the bridge on the Ropsten testnet

 To run the Ethereum Bridge on the Ropsten testnet, repeat the steps for running locally with the following changes: